 Using these three primary quality control methods in production helps companies create an efficient production cycle that reduces machine downtime, defects, waste rework.
 The result is better merchandise and less waste, which benefits end customers and manufacturers alike.

 For many, focusing on quality control(QC) means creating an efficient, repeatable manufacturing process to produce the same results, time and time again.
 The only way to ensure you get this consistency is with a well-formulated quality plan.

-Any manufacturer, or even a company looking for a contract manufacturer, will focus on two critical elements: quality and cost.
+Any manufacturer or company looking for a contract manufacturer will focus on two critical elements: quality and cost.
 The best way to deliver the highest quality at the lowest cost is to start with quality planning.
-The American Society for Quality defines these plans as, “A document or set of documents that describes the standards, quality practices, resources and processes pertinent to a specific product, service or project.”
+The American Society for Quality defines these plans as “A document or set of documents that describe the standards, quality practices, resources and processes pertinent to a specific product, service or project.”

 A quality assurance plan for manufacturing ensures:

 - Conformance to your customer’s requirements, which may include meeting government standards.

 - Verification of your own standards while confirming your internal procedures work as expected.

 - Traceability of every product from the moment raw materials or sub-assemblies enter the factory to their delivery at your customer’s door.

 - Objective evidence your quality control methods in production work as designed and as expected.